vvai/tournament-project/README.md

 - tournament.py - contains methods to connect, read, add, delete players and matches
 - tournament_test.py - contains sctipts to test the methods implemented in `tournament.py` file

-## How to setup environment
+## How to setup environment?

-To run this project you should have python 3 and PostgreSQL installed in your computer.
+1. To run this project you should have python 3 and PostgreSQL installed in your computer.
 Or you can use VM: just clone [this](http://github.com/udacity/fullstack-nanodegree-vm) repository and replace files in tornament folder.

-1. Install `psycopg2` python package:
+2. Install `psycopg2` python package:

     `pip install psycopg2`

-2. Run `tournament.sql` script and create database:
+3. Run `tournament.sql` script and create database:

     `psql -f tournament.sql`

+## How to execute tests?

-3. Run tests script:
+Run tests script:

     `python tournament_test.py`